 Despite Gov. Gretchen Whitmer’s swift and targeted actions to curb the disease’s spread, our own state must adapt current policies to be inclusive of immigrants in Michigan who are seeking treatment and services.
 Our disparities are clear: 11.3% of Michigan immigrants are uninsured while only 5% of U.S.-born Michiganders lack health insurance coverage.
 Among uninsured immigrants in our state, 70.7% are not citizens (i.e., are LPRs or “green card” holders, have other visas, or are undocumented).
 This is not surprising given the realities for immigrants seeking health coverage on their own (not covered through an employer, for example):

 - for “green card” holders, the 5-year waiting period is applicable for those eligible for Medicaid and the ACA Marketplace can be unaffordable for those who are higher-income;

 - for undocumented immigrants, only those who are Medicaid-eligible can seek ESO Medicaid services and others must pay for private coverage in full.

-Daily, more “green card” holders will lose their jobs and health insurance, driving some to enroll in Medicaid or use ESO services if they are eligible.
+Throughout the course of the COVID-19 pandemic, many “green card” holders will lose their jobs and health insurance, driving some to enroll in Medicaid or use ESO services if they are eligible.
 Yet, there will still be gaps, particularly for undocumented residents with higher incomes who must purchase private health insurance without subsidies or go without it.
 During this time, we must continue to expand coverage and treatment options given the existing tools and authority we have, while considering new solutions for equitable access to care.
 Taking action to address long-standing disparities will serve Michiganders now and beyond this public health emergency.